tomsoderlund/toms-guidebooks/Development/HTML/CSS.md

     animation-iteration-count: infinite;
     animation-direction: normal|reverse|alternate|alternate-reverse;
     animation-play-state: running|paused;
-    animation-fill-mode: (specifies a style for the element when the animation is not playing);
+    animation-fill-mode: forwards|backwards (specifies a style for the element when the animation is not playing);
   }

   .animated2 {